lewispoul/IAM-2.0/README.md

 ## Quick Start: Environment Setup

+> **Note:** The `iam2` conda environment is now set to auto-activate for all new terminal sessions via your `~/.bashrc` file.
+You do not need to manually activate it each time.

 ```sh
 # Create and activate the IAM2 environment (recommended)
 mamba create -n iam2 -f chem-env.yaml   # or: conda env create -f chem-env.yaml